Multi Port Forwarder

 -

-Mirroring reflection - flag that forces the traffic
+Mirroring reflection - A flag that sends traffic back to its

-Local and Remote addresses.
-That actually means that Source
+source, preserving all Local and Remote addresses.
+This means the Source and

 -

-Routing reflection - flag that forces the traffic
+Routing reflection - A flag that sends traffic back to its

-and Destination addresses of each packet will not change.
+Destination addresses of each packet will not change.
+Routing is performed after

 -

-IP address - an IPv4 address, IPv6 address,
+IP address - An IPv4 or IPv6 address, or a DNS name.
+The hint below

-The DNS name resolution is performed once when the rules
+address is used.
+DNS resolution occurs once when the rules are run; there is

 -

-MAC address - MAC address.
-NOTE: for traffic
+MAC address - The MAC address.
+NOTE: For the recipient to communicate

-- Adapter - list of available network adapters.
+- Adapter - A list of available network adapters.

 Examples